MaximHelio/MaximHelio/README.md

 ### Hi there 👋
 🌱 I’m currently learning Computer Science
+💬 I'm interested in chemoinformatics
+📫 How to reach me: gasiorowicz10@gmail.com
 <!--
 **gosunyoung/gosunyoung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.